cviolbarbosa/array-simple-query/README.md

 ## About The Project

 Convenient functions to query and change objects in a JavaScript array.
-It is useful to manipulate local storages  mirroring a sever database.
+It is useful to manipulate local storages  mirroring a server database.

 ### List of features